 Dia de los Reyes Magos (Three Kings Day)

 On January 6th, the Christmas festivities come to an end with the celebration of Three Kings Day.
 The night before, children leave their shoes out with a note for the three kings, describing what they would like to receive and some hay for the Kings’ animals.
 When children wake up in the morning, the hay and note are gone and gifts for the child are in their place.

 Later that day, family and friends gather to share a Rosca de Reyes, or King’s Wreath, a sweet wreath shaped bread with small figures of baby Jesus hidden inside.
 Everyone takes turns cutting a piece of bread from the wreath.
 Whoever finds a baby Jesus inside has to bring tamales for the rest of the group on February 2nd for el Dia de la Virgen de Candelaria (Day of Candlemas), which commemorates Mary’s trip to the temple to be cleansed and to present Jesus forty days after his birth.

 Family traditions in Mexico

-In Mexico, family comes first, always.
+In the Mexican culture, family comes first, always.
 For that reason, family members generally live very close to one another, at least in the same town, if not on the same block.
 It is also customary for a child to live with his or her parents until marriage.
 Once the parents are elderly and can no longer care for themselves, it is the responsibility of the children to do so.

 Clean your plate